Linde (NYSE:LIN) PT Raised to $358.00

-Linde (NYSE:LIN) had its price target boosted by Citigroup from $333.00 to $358.00 in a research report issued on Tuesday, The Fly reports.
-Citigroup’s target price indicates a potential upside of 20.36% from the company’s current price.
+Linde (NYSE:LIN) had its price target upped by analysts at Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell from $333.00 to $358.00 in a note issued to investors on Tuesday, Stock Target Advisor reports.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell’s target price would suggest a potential upside of 20.05% from the company’s current price.

-Several other equities research analysts have also recently issued reports on the stock.
-Deutsche Bank Aktiengesellschaft raised their target price on shares of Linde from $330.00 to $345.00 and gave the stock a “buy” rating in a report on Friday.
-Cowen initiated coverage on Linde in a research report on Wednesday, March 24th.
-They set a “market perform” rating and a $300.00 price objective for the company.
-JPMorgan Chase & Co. restated a “buy” rating on shares of Linde in a research note on Monday, February 8th.
-DZ Bank reiterated a “buy” rating on shares of Linde in a research note on Friday, February 19th.
-Finally, UBS Group reaffirmed a “buy” rating on shares of Linde in a report on Monday, February 8th.
-Two investment analysts have rated the stock with a hold rating and twenty have issued a buy rating to the company.
-The company has an average rating of “Buy” and an average target price of $301.69.
+Several other equities research analysts also recently commented on LIN.
+UBS Group reiterated a “buy” rating on shares of Linde in a report on Monday, February 8th.
+JPMorgan Chase & Co. reaffirmed a “buy” rating on shares of Linde in a research note on Monday, February 8th.
+Barclays boosted their target price on Linde from $285.00 to $340.00 and gave the company an “overweight” rating in a research report on Friday.
+The Goldman Sachs Group upped their price objective on Linde from $309.00 to $340.00 and gave the company a “buy” rating in a research report on Tuesday.
+Finally, Deutsche Bank Aktiengesellschaft upped their target price on Linde from $330.00 to $345.00 and gave the stock a “buy” rating in a report on Friday.
+Two equities research analysts have rated the stock with a hold rating and twenty have assigned a buy rating to the company.
+The stock presently has a consensus rating of “Buy” and a consensus target price of $305.00.

-In other news, insider Kelcey E. Hoyt sold 2,559 shares of the stock in a transaction that occurred on Friday, February 12th.
-The stock was sold at an average price of $251.66, for a total transaction of $643,997.94.
-Following the completion of the transaction, the insider now directly owns 6,779 shares in the company, valued at approximately $1,706,003.14.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-0.70% of the stock is owned by corporate insiders.
+In other Linde news, insider Kelcey E. Hoyt sold 2,559 shares of the firm’s stock in a transaction that occurred on Friday, February 12th.
+The shares were sold at an average price of $251.66, for a total value of $643,997.94.
+Following the sale, the insider now owns 6,779 shares in the company, valued at $1,706,003.14.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
+Company insiders own 0.70% of the company’s stock.

-Several large investors have recently made changes to their positions in LIN.
-Tortoise Investment Management LLC raised its position in Linde by 131.6% during the first quarter.
-Tortoise Investment Management LLC now owns 88 shares of the basic materials company’s stock valued at $25,000 after purchasing an additional 50 shares during the period.
-Trustcore Financial Services LLC bought a new stake in Linde in the fourth quarter worth $25,000.
-Prime Capital Investment Advisors LLC bought a new stake in Linde in the first quarter worth $27,000.
-Knuff & Co LLC boosted its stake in Linde by 75.4% during the fourth quarter.
-Knuff & Co LLC now owns 100 shares of the basic materials company’s stock worth $26,000 after buying an additional 43 shares during the period.
-Finally, Graves Light Private Wealth Management Inc. bought a new position in Linde during the fourth quarter valued at $26,000.
-72.64% of the stock is owned by hedge funds and other institutional investors.
+A number of institutional investors have recently bought and sold shares of the business.
+Norges Bank purchased a new position in Linde during the 4th quarter valued at about $2,719,979,000.
+BlackRock Inc. grew its position in Linde by 3.2% in the fourth quarter.
+BlackRock Inc. now owns 31,465,193 shares of the basic materials company’s stock valued at $8,291,395,000 after acquiring an additional 973,130 shares during the period.
+Bank of New York Mellon Corp grew its position in Linde by 9.4% in the fourth quarter.
+Bank of New York Mellon Corp now owns 10,126,594 shares of the basic materials company’s stock valued at $2,668,460,000 after acquiring an additional 866,271 shares during the period.
+Egerton Capital UK LLP grew its position in Linde by 36.4% in the fourth quarter.
+Egerton Capital UK LLP now owns 2,867,696 shares of the basic materials company’s stock valued at $755,667,000 after acquiring an additional 765,279 shares during the period.
+Finally, Canada Pension Plan Investment Board boosted its stake in Linde by 23.3% in the fourth quarter.
+Canada Pension Plan Investment Board now owns 3,644,003 shares of the basic materials company’s stock worth $958,305,000 after purchasing an additional 688,229 shares in the last quarter.
+Hedge funds and other institutional investors own 72.64% of the company’s stock.

 Linde Company Profile